 Located in the South Shore community, South Shore Cultural Center (formerly the South Shore Country Club) is a cultural facility that has been recognized as a Chicago Landmark (2004) and is also listed on the National Register (1975).
 This cultural haven was founded in 1905 and later rebuilt in 1916.
 Bought by the Chicago Park District in 1975, this historic building was restored as a historic landmark after a massive community campaign led by the Chicago Park District and historic preservationists.
 South Shore Cultural Center totals 64.50 acres.
 With its magnificent country club-like interior,this facility features a solarium, formal dining hall, Paul Robeson Theater, Washburne Culinary Institute, and the Parrot Cage Restaurant.
 Green features of the park include a nature sanctuary and a butterfly garden.
 Outside, the park offers a nine-hole golf course, beach, and open spaces for picnics and walks.
-Many of these spaces are available for rental including our solarium, dining hall, theater, and fields.
+Many of these spaces are available for rental including our solarium, dining room, theater, and fields.
 Park-goers can participate in variety of cultural programs and classes for all ages in dance, music, art, health, culinary arts, fitness, and more.
-After school programs are offered throughout the school year, and during the summer, youth attend the Chicago Park District’s popular six-week day camp.
+South Shore has recently added new adult art classes including textile art, drawing & painting, mixed media art, and ceramics.

 In addition to programs, South Shore Cultural Center hosts fun special events throughout the year for the entire family, such as holiday-themed events.

 South Shore Cultural Center Arts Partners: As the gem of the South Lakefront, South Shore Cultural Center is proud to offer a variety of culturally rich programs to the surrounding community.
-These programs would not be possible without the successful partnerships that have been nurtured with the following organizations.
-For more information about these partnerships and programs, call the South Shore Cultural Center.
+These programs would not be possible without the successful partnerships with various organizations including After School Matters, Chicago Music Association, Chicago Modern Orchestra Project, Chicago Symphony Orchestra, Civic Orchestra of Chicago, Court Theatre, Hatha Yoga, Pagoda Martial Arts, South Shore Advisory Council, South Shore Opera Company, Steppin', Washburne Culinary Institute.
+For more information about these partnerships and programs, please contact the South Shore Cultural Center.